Liducin/NYC-Taxi-Fare-Prediction-BigQuery-ML/README.md

 # NYC Taxi Fare Prediction using BigQuery ML

 This project uses NYC taxi trip data to build and evaluate a fare prediction model using BigQuery ML.
 It demonstrates how to ingest, clean, and analyze large datasets on Google Cloud Platform and apply machine learning directly in BigQuery.
+It also includes troubleshooting and noting the importance of testing your model before using the results.f

 ---